ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - The zone files contain directives and resource records.
 Directives control the behaviour of a DNS server and instruct how to undertake tasks or apply special settings to the zone; resource records describe zone limits and assign each individual host an identity.

 - In order to provide the name resolution service to a zone, resource records must be defined, directives are optional.
 Directives in a zone file are prepended by the dollar ($) sign.
-Some of the common directives are $INCLUDE, $ORIGIN, and $TTL.
+Some of the common directives are $INCLUDE, $ORIGIN, and $TTL that let you include additional zone files, append the domain name to simple hostnames and define the default validity (time to live) setting, in seconds, for the zone, respectively.

+The different types of records are described below:

+- A or AAAA Address Record.
+Specifies an IPv4 or IPv6 address to be mapped to a hostname.
+- CNAME.
+Canonical Name record.
+Maps an alias to a real name.
+- MX.
+Mail Exchanger record.
+Points to a weighted list of mail servers configured to receive mail for a domain.
+- NS, nameserver record.
+Specifies the name of an authoritative nameserver.
+- PTR, pointer record.
+Points to a different location in the namespace. it is usually used for reverse lookups.
+- SOA